gbevin/ShowMIDI/README.md

 ## Credits

-ShowMIDI was created by Geert Bevin (https://uwyn.com)
+ShowMIDI was created by Geert Bevin: https://uwyn.com

-The UI design was done by Stephen Petoniak (https://spetoniak.com)
+The UI design was done by Stephen Petoniak: https://spetoniak.com

 ## Building on Linux